 Product Design for Renault

-Renault, the market leader in Turkish automotive industry, wanted to create own digital platform and products for their customers.
+Renault, the market leader in Turkish automotive industry, wanted to create its own digital platform and products for their customers.

 As previous engineering-led projects had lackluster results, this time they wanted to go with a design-first approach; thus, I was hired as a Product Designer to help them create an app.